 I have long said it is an open question under Maryland law whether you are required to give a recorded statement to your own insurance company if you are making an uninsured motorist claim even if the insurance contract obligates you to do so.

-The theory is that Maryland has a statutory scheme that preempts any contractual obligation imposed by the contract.
+The theory is that Maryland has a statutory scheme that preempts any such contractual obligation imposed by the contract.
 I didn’t make this up, I stole it from Janquitto’s book on Maryland insurance law.
 (You should own if you are a lawyer handling auto tort cases in Maryland.)

 I’m not sure whether this argument was advanced in Dolan v.
 Kemper, a new Maryland Court of Special Appeals case decided last week.
 But if it was, the CSA shut the door on it.

 Facts of Dolan

 Plaintiff was a passenger in his mother’s car—driven by his wife — when he was injured in an accident in Anne Arundel County.
 He sought UIM benefits under his mother’s policy with Appellee, Kemper Independent Ins.
 Co. (“Kemper”).
 The Kemper policy had a provision that required claimants to “cooperate” with Kemper’s investigation and “submit to examination under oath and subscribe the same.”